Ahmad-Imam/ExpeditionZ/README.md

 ### Application Limitations

-- Currently, it's not possible to edit or delete a job once created.
+- Currently, it's not possible to delete a trip once created.
+- Weather and Info tabs is dependant on GenAI api.
+If the service is down then no results to show